Manaslu Circuit Trek

 Day 12: Trek to BIMTANG crossing LARKYA LA PASS 5,135m

-Today will be the longest and the hardest day of the trip as we will be crossing the high pass Larkya La (5,135 m).
+This will be the longest and the hardest day of the Manaslu Circuit trek, we will be crossing the high pass Larkya La (5,135 m).
 We start very early morning with a short climb above the lodge which then goes to the north side of the Larkya Glaciers getting some great views of Cho Danda and Larkya Peak.

 Our stop here will not be that long because of the cold wind blowing.
 We then descend steeply on a trail most probably covered with snow and then on scree to the trail leading to Taubuche.
 From here the trail becomes bit easier as it descends along the grassy moraine then turns towards large meadow, a mani wall for an overnight stay in Bimtang.